vegaprotocol/specs/protocol/0050-epochs.md

 ## Parameter changes
- All parameters that are changed through a governance vote are valid starting the episode following the one the block is in that finalized the vote.
+ All parameters that are changed through a governance vote are valid starting the epoch following the one the block is in that finalized the vote.

 ## Parameters
 	Epoch length (in seconds)